Sobolev space theory and H\"older estimates for the stochastic partial differential equations on conic and polygonal domains

 Hence, to prove (vi), it is enough to note that the left hand side of \eqref{eqn 8.21.1} is bounded by a constant times of the left hand side of \eqref{eqn 8.28.8}.
 The lemma is proved. \end{proof}

-Using the aforementioned spaces, we introduce the function spaces that will embrace the solutions $u$ to equation \eqref{stochastic parabolic equation} together with the inputs $f^0,\tbf$, and $g$.
-To make equation \eqref{stochastic parabolic equation} well-defined after all, we prescribe $p\in [2,\infty)$; see Remark \ref{sto series} ($i$) below.
+Using the aforementioned spaces, we now introduce the function spaces for the solutions $u$ to equation \eqref{stochastic parabolic equation} as well as the function spaces for the inputs $f^0,\tbf$, and $g$.
+To make equation \eqref{stochastic parabolic equation} well-defined after all, we restrict $p\in [2,\infty)$; see Remark \ref{sto series} ($i$) below.
 With such $p$ and a fixed time $T\in(0,\infty)$ we first define

 Next, for $\theta, \Theta, \gamma \in\bR$ we define the function spaces

 and denote

 Also, by $\bK^{\infty}_c(\cD,T)$ we denote the space of all functions $f$ of the form